 The details of the walk:

-It's a 10K (that's about 6 miles, but there is a short version too if that's too far)
+It's a 10K (that's about 6 miles, but there is a short family route also, that we'll likely take this year)

 Mom to 26w micro-preemie twins: (Oct 05): Kaitlyn (1lb 10 oz) and Angel ^Corinne^ (1lb 11 oz)